howerj/forth-cpu/readme.md

 #### oVgaCtrl

+The VGA control register contains bits that affect the behavior of the VGA Text display.
+The VGA peripheral is a text only display, each location in video ram gets written out to the display as a character.
+The display is monochrome, but which color is used can be selected with the RED (for red), GRN (for green) and BLU (for blue) bits in the oVgaCtrl register.

+The CEN bit enables the cursor, and the BLK bit makes the cursor blink.
+The MOD bit changes the cursors shape.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |